wenlien/AWS_MKT_events/README.md

          echo "Welcome to AWS Training!!" > /var/www/html/index.html
          ```

-   11. Review Summary
+   11. Review Summary.

-   12. Click "Launch instace" botton
+   12. Click "Launch instace" botton.

    13. Click the instance link from the message as below: